Thatis used for restrictive clauses.

 American vs. British English

-Tip to remember the difference
+Tip to Remember the Difference

-Again, I would say—Look for the clause!
+I would say—Look for the clause!

 If the clause talks about something essential, use that.